dbolding12/dboldingportfolio.github.io/README.md

+# Desciption of Assignment
+In this assignment i needed to create a portfolio using bootstrap and other frameworks learned in class.
+Additionally, I added some personalization and key facts about me.
+Hope you enjoy what you see.

 # Unit 02 CSS and Bootstrap Homework: Responsive Portfolio

 Responsive design ensures that web applications render well on a variety of devices and window or screen sizes.
 As a developer, you will likely be asked to create a mobile-first application or add responsive design to an existing application.